zunda/emoticommits/README.md

 Creating JSON files for markers on the map
 ------------------------------------------
-To be implmented
+The [map](http://zunda.github.io/emoticommits/) loads a JSON file of markers, which show commits or comments along with users' location, every hour on 50 minutes.

-The [map](http://zunda.github.io/emoticommits/) loads a JSON file of markers, which show commits or comments along with users' location, once an hour.
-As the map shows evetns of either 24 hours ago or 7 days ago, JSON files of markers for 25 hours ago and 7 days and 1 hour ago are created from the local databases everyhour and automatically committed.
+As the map shows evetns of either 24 hours ago or 7 days ago, JSON files of markers for 23 hours ago and 7 days minus 1 hour ago are created from the local databases everyhour and automatically committed at the server side.